Graduate Student Teaching Award

 - Does the nominee create a learning atmosphere in which all students feel respected?

-When available, the Faculty Course Evaluation scores or other systematic student evaluations of teaching should be supplied for all courses the nominee taught at CMU.
+When available, the Faculty Course Evaluation scores or other systematic student evaluations of teaching should be supplied for all courses that the nominee has taught at CMU.
 The evaluation scores should be supplemented with information on the number of students enrolled in each course, whether the students were majors or non-majors, and whether the nominee served as instructor or teaching assistant for the course.
-If qualitative comments are also included, please provide an explanation of how they were selected (e.g., all available comments, at random, the best ones).
+If qualitative comments are also included, please provide an explanation of how they were selected (e.g., all available comments, representative comments).

-Additional evidence of the nominee’s contributions may include:
+Additional evidence of the nominee's contributions may include but are not limited to:

-- examples of outstanding teaching materials created by the nominee, such as an assignment (e.g. paper or project), solution sets for homework, supplementary handouts, syllabi, textbook materials authored by the nominee, or samples of the nominee’s feedback on student work
+- examples of outstanding teaching materials created by the nominee, such as assignment guidelines, solution sets for homework, handouts, syllabi, or samples of the nominee's feedback on student work

 - descriptions of the nominee's contributions to the teaching development of peers, such as contributions to course-level TA meetings, department-level TA training, or other types of helpful feedback on teaching to peers

-The Graduate Student Teaching and Service Awards will be given out on the afternoon of Thursday, April 4, 2013 during Innovation with Impact: Celebration of Graduate Students, as part of Graduate Student Appreciation Week, April 1-5, 2013.
-The award recipients will receive an engraved tray and monetary award, and have their names added to the plaque in the University Center.
-The awardees will also be recognized at the Celebration of Education event on April 30, 2013.
+The Graduate Student Teaching and Service Awards will be given out on the afternoon of Thursday, April 6, 2017 during Innovation with Impact: Celebration of Graduate Students, as part of Graduate Student Appreciation Week, April 2 – 8, 2017.
+The award recipients will receive an engraved tray and monetary award, and have their names added to the plaque in the Cohon University Center.
+The awardees will also be recognized at the Celebration of Education event in the spring.